Blandy & Blandy can trace its roots back to 1733, with the firm having celebrated its 285th anniversary in 2018.

 In the early 1990s the building was again altered when the main entrance was placed at the front of the building.
 The ‘temporary’ buildings, formerly occupied by the Town Hall and subsequently by our Dispute Resoluton team, were demolished in late 1999 and in 2000 a large extension was built, providing more office space to accommodate the expanding firm.
 The architects of this development were Hives & Co., of Reading.

-With a team of more than 50 lawyers and advisers and over 100 staff, based in Reading and Henley-on-Thames, our firm continues to grow.
+With a team of more than 50 solicitors and advisers and over 100 staff, based in Reading and Henley-on-Thames, Blandy & Blandy LLP continues to grow.

-In 2015 we relocated our second Reading office to 33 Blagrave Street, re-establishing a link with the Blagrave name dating back to 1798.
+In 2015 the firm relocated its second Reading office to 33 Blagrave Street, re-establishing a link with the Blagrave name dating back to 1798.

-In 2016 we opened a new office in Henley-on-Thames, after acquiring the business of Collins Dryland & Thorowgood LLP.
+In 2016 it opened a new office on Hart Street in Henley-on-Thames, after acquiring the business of Collins Dryland & Thorowgood LLP.

-In 2018 our firm acquired the private client business of Clarkslegal LLP, also based in Reading.
+In 2018 Blandy & Blandy LLP acquired the private client business of Clarkslegal LLP, also based in Reading.

-Brenda Long became our first female chairman (senior partner) in January 2016, while our joint managing partners are Jonathan Gater and Tim Clark.
+Brenda Long became the firm's first female chairman (senior partner) in January 2016, following Simon Dimmick and Richard Griffiths in the role, while its current joint managing partners are Jonathan Gater and Tim Clark.

-We are recognised as a top tier firm in the UK's leading guides to law firms, Chambers UK, Chambers High Net Worth Guide and The Legal 500, and have received a record number of awards, nominations and rankings in the past two years.
+Blandy & Blandy LLP is recognised as a top tier firm in the UK's leading guides to law firms, Chambers UK, Chambers High Net Worth Guide and The Legal 500, and has received a record number of awards, nominations and rankings in recent years.

-We celebrated our firm's 285th anniversary at a summer garden party in June 2018.
+The firm celebrated its 285th anniversary at a summer garden party in June 2018 and in spring 2019, relocated its Henley-on-Thames office to 24 Thameside.